Welcome to Norrbotten's museum

 The world heritage is a technical-scientific cultural heritage and includes 34 of the measurement points.
 They are distinguished by drilled holes, stone mounds, iron crosses or obelisks.
 There are four of the measuring points in Sweden.
 They are located on the mountains Tynnyrilaki, Jupukka, Pullinki and Perävaara.
 These mountains are located in the municipalities of Haparanda, Kiruna, Pajala and Övertorneå.

-Here we have collected questions and answers about building maintenance.
-If you have questions about painting, window renovation, wood stoves or anything else related to building maintenance, you may find the answer below.
-If not, don't hesitate to contact one of Norrbotten's museum's building antiquarians.
+Here we have collected questions and answers about building conservation.
+If you have questions about painting, window renovation, wood stoves or anything else related to building conservation, the answer may be below.
+If not, do not hesitate to contact one of our building conservationists.

 I have a timber building that was painted with acrylic paint in the 1970s.
 Most of the acrylic paint has come off.
 Is it possible to paint with mud paint directly on?
 Or do you have any other tips?